 Most domestic airlines that fly to Hawaii will charge you for checking in a bag.

-Southwest I think is the only airline with flights to Hawaii that offers free checked bags.
+Southwest is the only airline with flights to Hawaii that offers free checked bags on domestic flights.

 So this is another thing to think about as you’re deciding whether or not your packing will require you to check a bag.